 You might have to spruce the greenery back up just a bit.

-Create a simple bow for the Easter basket with green wired burlap ribbon like this one or use a different ribbon of your choice.
+At this point, you can create a simple bow for your Easter basket centerpiece with a green wired burlap ribbon like this one or use a different ribbon of your choice.

-I know sometimes seasonal decorating can feel overwhelming especially when you see projects or photographs that seem “over the top” or “out of reach” or “not realistic” for the way you actually live.
+I know sometimes seasonal decorating can feel overwhelming.
+Especially, when you see projects or photographs that seem “over the top,” “out of reach” or “not realistic” for the way you actually live.

-Creating a home for the people and the things we love most is a process that can be both intentional and celebrated no matter what your style is or what season of life you find yourself in.
-Thanks so much for your email, Ashley!
+The thing is, creating a home for the people we love most is a process that can be both intentional and celebrated no matter what your style is or what season of life you find yourself in.